Dixie Chopper: Dixie Chopper Motorcycle

-The company was also featured on an episode of American Chopper where the Dixie Chopper Bike was built by Orange County Choppers and unveiled at Daytona Bike Week in 2004.
+The company was featured on an episode of American Chopper where the Dixie Chopper Bike was built by Orange County Choppers and unveiled at Daytona Bike Week in 2004.
 The Bike featured a modified 1000cc Generac lawn mower engine rated at 32 hp, which after some modifications produced a surprising amount of power despite not being a normal bike engine.
 The Jet Mower and Dixie Chopper Bike are mentioned in the Company History 1993 and 2005.